antD97/SDPS/readme.md

 ## Usage

 1. Extract the zip file and run `SDPS.exe` to start the tool.
-Windows will likely display a message stating "Windows protected your PC", because Windows doesn't recognize the file.
+Windows will likely display a message stating "Windows protected your PC", because the file is not recognized.
 Click "More info" and then "Run anyway" to launch the tool.
 2. In the Smite chat, enter `/combatlog toggle piped` to let SDPS see your combat log.
 This command has to be typed in once per game launch.
 3. Enter your Smite in-game name and SDPS will begin tracking your damage in your match.
 Your first